-- The type of treatment that is recommended for you - How and when this will be carried out - The advantages and disadvantages of this type of treatment - Any possible other treatments that might be available - Any significant risks or side effects of the treatment.
+- The type of treatment that is recommended for you and why - · How and when this will be carried out - The advantages and disadvantages of this type of treatment - Any other treatments that might be available - Any significant risks or side effects of the recommended treatment.

 When making treatment decisions, you might also be encouraged to consider a clinical trial as an option.
 A clinical trial is a research study to test a new treatment or procedure to evaluate whether it is safe, effective, and possibly better than the standard of care (normal treatment).
+Taking part in a clinical trial can give you access to new treatments that are not routinely available.

-Treatment options depend on several factors, including the type and stage of your cancer (see Essential guide:

-Kidney cancer - Renal cell carcinoma (RCC) and Essential guide: Staging and grading of kidney cancer), possible side effects to the treatment, your preferences and your overall health (see below).
+Treatment options depend on several factors, including the type and stage of your cancer (see Essential guide: Kidney cancer - Renal cell carcinoma (RCC) and Essential guide: Staging and grading of kidney cancer), possible side effects to the treatment, your preferences, and your overall health (see below).

-Before your operation, you will have a talk with your surgeon about what treatment options are available for you.
+Before your surgery, you will have a talk with your surgeon about what treatment options are available for you.
 You might like to ask: